 What services will you provide and what will they cost me?

-After interviewing a prospective advisor, assess the experience.
+After interviewing a prospective financial professional, assess the experience.
 Who did most of the talking?
-Did the advisor answer your questions clearly and directly?
+Did he or she answer your questions clearly and directly?
 Did he or she use a lot of industry jargon?
 Do you feel comfortable with the way the conversation went?
 Do you feel like the person was someone you want to talk to again?

-If you aren’t comfortable with the way things went, you can either give the advisor a second chance with a follow-up interview.
-Or, you can move on to the next advisor on your list.
-Once you’ve settled on a financial advisor, make your decision official.
-Contact the advisor you’ve selected to find determine next steps and prepare to get your financial future underway.
+If you aren’t comfortable with the way things went, you can either give the financial professional a second chance with a follow-up interview, or you can move to the next one on your list.
+Once you’ve settled on a financial professional, make your decision official, and contact him or her to determine next steps and get your financial future underway.

-For more information about choosing a financial advisor, take advantage of the resources that follow.
-If you haven’t compiled a list of prospective advisors yet, use the LPL Find an Advisor tool to get started.
+For more information about choosing a financial professional, take advantage of the resources that follow.
+If you haven’t compiled a list of prospective financial professionals, use our financial professional search tool to get started.